brycewray/hugo-site/content/privacy/index.md

 ## Mastodon

-This site reproduces [Mastodon](https://join.mastodon.org) toots as purely static text and downloaded images with no tracking involved.
-Each toot is linked to its original location on the applicable Mastodon instance.
+This site [reproduces](/posts/2022/06/static-mastodon-toots-hugo/) some [Mastodon](https://join.mastodon.org) posts, but as purely static text and downloaded images with no tracking involved.
+Each post is linked to its original location on the applicable Mastodon instance.
+If a post ceases to be available, I recreate its text only in blockquote form.

 ## YouTube